Seattle Film Permit Applications

 To apply for a Roving Film Permit, download and complete the Roving Film Permit Application form.
 Include a list of your expected filming locations so we can put you in touch with locations not covered in the Seattle Film Permit.

-Email the completed application form in a Word (.doc or .docx) format to Film Permit Specialist Sam Mouser at firstname.lastname@example.org 206-233-3948.
+Email the completed application form in a Word (.doc) format to Film Permit Specialist Sam Mouser at Sam.Mouser@seattle.gov 206-233-3948.

 Film Permit Application and Location Site Plan Examples: